datopian/flowershow/site/content/docs/custom-layout.md

 ---
 title: How to create custom page types and layouts
 description: You may have many different types of notes that you want to display in different ways on your Flowershow website, like tutorials, docs, news, or... recipes!
 In this tutorial, we will cover how to add a new `Recipe` document type for our cooking blog as well as a custom `RecipeLayout` to make our recipes look nice.
 Then we will create a home page for listing all the pages of this type.
-type: Blog
+layout: blog
 created: 2023-03-02
 authors: [philippe-du-preez]
 ---

 You may have many different types of notes that you want to display in different ways on your Flowershow website, like tutorials, docs, news, or... recipes!
 In this tutorial, we will cover how to add a new `Recipe` document type for our cooking blog as well as a custom `RecipeLayout` to make our recipes look nice.
 Then we will create a home page for listing all the pages of this type.

->[!info] Note
+> [!info] Note
->You can find the code of the example app created in this tutorial at https://github.com/flowershow/flowershow/tree/main/examples/layouts-and-pages .
+> You can find the code of the example app created in this tutorial at https://github.com/flowershow/flowershow/tree/main/examples/layouts-and-pages .

 ## Create a custom document type